A Dynamical Equation for the Lorenz Curve: Dynamics of incomplete moments of probability distributions arising from Fokker-Planck equations: Introduction

-In \S\ref{sec:kineticModels}, we derive the evolution equation for the Lorenz dynamics of an asset-exchange model arising in the field of econophysics, and our point of origin in this work.
+In \cref{sec:kineticModels}, we derive the evolution equation for the Lorenz dynamics of an asset-exchange model arising in the field of econophysics, and our point of origin in this work.
 We also discuss the Gini coefficient, a common inequality metric, and how its evolution may be more directly understood via the Lorenz dynamics.
 This is the first instance, to the authors' knowledge, that the dynamics of a system that evolves a distribution of wealth have been transformed into the associated dynamics of the economically-meaningful Lorenz curve.